 Bipolar II disorder is similar to bipolar I but the symptoms of mania are generally less severe, which is why these episodes are known as hypomanic instead of manic ("hypo" means “less than”) and do not require hospitalization.

-In order for an episode to be considered hypomanic, a person needs to experience at least three of the symptoms below, lasting four days:
+In order for an episode to be considered hypomanic, a person needs to experience at least three of the symptoms below, lasting four days, nearly every day, for most of the day:

 Decreased need for sleep.
 This is a hallmark of hypomania.
 Someone in this state may go days with very little—or even no—sleep but still function.